 6.14.1 General

-This solution relates to KI #5.
+This solution relates to KI #5 and KI #6.

+The roaming agreements related to the external exposure and the service API invocation are implemented in the network by means of Roaming policies for exposure, which can vary for each different CSP and each different API.

+Therefore, Roaming policies for exposure are created upon the agreements signed between CSPs about the delivery conditions of service APIs when the UE is roaming, affecting the API invoker or UE experience.
+Current deployments depend on costly implementation specific configuration on the related service APIs.
+The purpose of this key issue is to study whether and how CAPIF can provide functionality that enables a unified control based on UE roaming information.

 This solution proposes the following enhancements to the CAPIF Common Function of the CAPIF framework to enable the determination and correct handling of service API invocations when the UE is roaming:

 - Enhancing the CCF to support the storage and evaluation of roaming policies for exposure based on available UE roaming information.